-How Bad Credit Can Affect Your Utilities
+How Bad Credit Can Affect Your Utility Bills

 A utility bill is a form of credit, and that means that utility providers always take your credit score into account.